microchipgnu/some-market-contract/README.md

 SOME Marketplace ⚠️
 ==================

-SOME (Simply Offer MarketplacE) is a contract that facilitates the exchange of Non-fungible Tokens (NFTs) and Fungible Tokens (FTs).
+SOME (Simply Offer MarketplacE) is a contract that facilitates the exchange of Non-fungible Tokens (NFTs) and NEAR.
 The contract leverages NEAR Social as a notification system to keep both parties informed throughout the exchange process.

 - [Near Social Live Demo](https://test.near.social/#/luisf.testnet/widget/some-market)
 - [Live Contract](https://testnet.nearblocks.io/address/dev-1676391043857-14814706623603)